It’s all fun and games until your RV breaks.

 And last but certainly not least, this course pays for itself with just one or two minor repairs.

 And because we know RVers love the “art of the deal” we’re throwing some super sweet bonuses your way.
+When you enroll in Fix It Yourself today, you’ll also get access to:

 I’m so not mechanically inclined.
 The whole idea of touching my rig is terrifying.
 I’m afraid I’ll blow something up!
 How can you be sure I’ll understand what Ed teaches in the course?

-So are you both teaching the course then?
+So who teaches the course then?

 I can get this for free on YouTube.
 Why are you charging me?

-What if this sucks and I want a refund?
+What if I want a refund?

 We’re both better than that.